1 Apps

 ) NUTS OPEN OPTIONS:

---recover or -z (defaults to false)
+(defaults to

 try to recover from invalid workspace by ignoring cache and re-resolving dependencies.
 User configuration will not be altered.